 Lumidian queries each AI model directly and measures how often your brand appears in their responses.
 No scraping, no proxies — the same APIs that power ChatGPT, Claude, Perplexity, and Gemini.

 Transparency matters.
 If you're going to act on a visibility score, you should know exactly how it's calculated, what it represents, and what can move it.
-This page explains every part of the process.
+This page explains every part of the process — and the key design decisions are backed by published research, cited inline and listed in full in the references below.

 OpenAI